kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 #### RESt vs GraphQL
 - Taken example of getting author information related to author, course, rating and topics
 - For REST
+	- - Multiple round trips to collect the information from multip
+	- Example:
 	- 1. we need an endpoint with `/ps/author/<id>`, that fetches the author information for a given id
 	- 2. we need a secondary endpoint with `/ps/author/<id>/courses` to access the courses in the library
 	- 3. we need a third endpoint with `/ps/author/<id>/rating` to access the rating